-Seeds of grasses, weeds, and grain crops; also insects during the breeding season.Back to top
+Vesper Sparrows scratch the ground to uncover seeds of grasses, weeds, and grain crops.
+They also pick insects and spiders from low plants during the breeding season.Back to top

 |Clutch Size:||2-6 eggs|